netgen/ezplatform-site-api/docs/reference/templating.rst

     {% set title_field = content.fields['title'] %}

-  Or by calling ``getField()`` method on the Content object, also available as ``field()`` in Twig, which requires Field identifier as argument:
+  Or by calling ``getField()`` method on the Content object, also available as ``field()`` in Twig, which requires Field identifier as the argument:

   .. code-block:: twig